 Hist 52.
 ASPECTS OF BRITISH CIVILIZATION.
 3 credits.

 The Emergence of Modern British Society.
-The evolution of the British people during the social, economic, and political changes of the last one hundred and fifty years: the Industrial Revolution, Victorianism, Imperialism, the rise of democracy, the welfare state.
+The evolution of the British people during the social, economic, and political changes of the last one hundred and fifty years: industrialization, Victorianism, Imperialism, the rise of democracy, the welfare state.